adham-elaraby/simple-neural-network/README.md

 ### Prediction:
 After training, the think method uses the learned weights and bias to predict the output for new inputs.

-### Potential Issues
-Weight Update: The adjustment mechanism for weights might not be appropriate for a single-layer network if the pattern requires a more complex representation.
-Input Handling: In the think method, the inputs are cast to float but should also be validated to ensure they match the expected format.